JacobRobinson/ecompbackend/README.md

 2) `npm install`
 3) `npm test`

+Did it in TypeScript just to be fancy.
+The testing is done in Mocha with assert.
+I used this framework to make everything easier - it includes a code generator for RESTful services, models, database connections, and application hooks.

 I did the money wrong.
 It's a float when it should be a very long integer (a bit like Bitcoin does).
 I'm not changing it.

 I also did account numbers wrong.
 Should be strings.
 Rookie mistake.
 This is why I love TDD - it protects you from yourself.
 I did change this one.